 Riding a bike is a popular way of exploring the islands.
 On La Digue and Praslin, you can rent a bike on daily or weekly bases, making the activity a very interesting alternative to other modes of transportation.

-Once you arrive in Seychelles, don't hesitate to get in touch with tourism professionals for further information and help in organising your stay.Seychelles Tourism Board (STB)
+Upon your arrival in Seychelles, you can get in touch with local tourism professionals for further information and to help organise your stay.Seychelles Tourism Board (STB)

 The Seychelles Tourism Board (STB) is a government agency with six branches (tourism information offices) in the archipelago: 3 in Mahé (Victoria, Bel Ombre and at the airport), 2 in Praslin (at the airport and at the Saint-Anne Bay jetty) and 1 in La Digue.